 Several train companies have agreed to refund customers who have bought train tickets to connect to their Thomas Cook flight.
 These are Gatwick Express, Great Northern, Southern, and Thameslink.
 If you booked train tickets with them then you’re able to cancel them.

-I just landed and already have a train ticket for a different date
+I just landed for my holiday and already have a train ticket for a different date

 They will allow you to travel with your original ticket on your chosen date.
 Make sure you have evidence with you that you are a Thomas Cook customer so change your ticket date for you, free of charge.
 You do not need to go to the ticket office to have the ticket changed.

-I need to change the date ahead of travel
+I need to change the date of my holiday ahead of travel

 If you want to make changes ahead of the date of travel, just head to a ticket office where they will exchange the ticket for you.
 You’ll need evidence that your flight was cancelled.

 I’m not flying to the same airport – can I use my original ticket?

 If you were repatriated to a different airport, you cannot use your original ticket.
 Instead, you should buy a ticket to cover the journey then claim this money back through ATOL or Section 75.

 In all of these cases, Govia Thameslink will usually charge a £10 administration fee – however, this has been waived for Thomas Cook customers.